3.6L VR6 BLV Engine Rebuild Information and Parts List

-Torque Specs / Sequence and Bearing Clearances
+Torque Specs, Tightening Sequences, and Bearing Clearances

-Unfortunately this information is hard to come by as this engine is quite uncommon.
+Unfortunately this information is hard to come by as this engine is uncommon.
 VW somehow managed to create a torque spec guide for the 2007 Passat, yet forgot to include torque sequences for the main caps and cylinder head.
 The bolts listed as always replace are torque to yield.
 Unlike traditional rod studs, changing the bolts these connecting rods does not require an align hone.

 Final Thoughts and Considerations

 One thing to note is that not every part you could possibly replace in a rebuild is listed above; these are the parts I personally needed to take a Pull-A-Part engine with about 181K miles on it and rebuild it to be a reliable engine in my 1981 Mk1 VW Rabbit.
 One thing you may notice missing is the timing chains.
 Timing chains will not outright break, rather they will stretch over their life, and the end result is that the ECU will pick up that the cam timing is slightly off, and this will throw a code.
 VW's policy is to replace timing chain components on this engine when a code appears, as these chains are "supposed" to be lifetime for this engine.
 I decided not to replace these right away as no codes are showing up, but you may want to consider this if you have a larger budget.